 Tomatoes - I use canned tomatoes and wrote this recipe using such.
 However, you can substitute fresh tomatoes at a 1:1 ratio.
 I recommend fresh chopped tomatoes and cooking them longer to break them down.

-Onion - Red onion has a strong flavor that really adds to this dish.
+Onion - Red onion has a strong flavor that adds to this dish.
 Substitutions include white or yellow onions.

 Garlic - Minced garlic brings out the best flavor for this recipe.
 In a pinch, you can substitute garlic paste or even garlic salt.
 Instead of a 1:1 ratio, I recommend seasoning to taste.